Okanagan Nature Nut Narrows in on Bats

 For us, November is the transition from fall to winter.
 It can make us lazy.
 Animals either migrate, hibernate or insulate to survive winter’s onslaught.
 We’re animals too; so if […]

-Allan Brooks Nature Centre respectfully acknowledges that we are situated on the unceded and ancestral territory of the Syilx/Okanagan people.
+Allan Brooks Nature Centre respectfully acknowledges that we are situated on the unceded and ancestral territory of the Syilx/Okanagan Peoples.
+I am grateful to work and play on the lands of both the Syilx and Secwepemc Nations.